Ray Ford is keeping his eyes on the prize.

 Nick Ball produced unimaginable pain.
 Beating

-Abraham Nova on Saturday night in Riyadh, Saudi Arabia won’t erase that torment, but it’ll put Ford one step closer toward fighting for another world title.
+Abraham Nova on Saturday night in Riyadh, Saudi Arabia, won’t erase that torment, but it’ll put Ford one step closer to fighting for another world title.

 Ford doesn’t care who he fights for one of those straps, yet his name has been linked to